carlosesteven/MC_API/README.md

 - app.py — Main Flask server file (contains the API).
 - megacloud.py — Contains the Megacloud class and decryption logic.

+# Running the Project with Python 3.11 (Safe Install)

+Never install dependencies globally on a production server!
+Always use a virtual environment.

+1. Create a virtual environment with Python 3.11:

+   python3.11 -m venv venv

+2. Activate the virtual environment:

+   source venv/bin/activate

+3. Install the project dependencies:

+   pip install -r requirements.txt
+   (Or manually: pip install flask flask-cors aiohttp)

+4. Run the project:

+   python app.py
+   (Replace app.py with your entry file if different.)

+5. Deactivate the virtual environment (optional):

+   deactivate

+Note:
+All Python packages will be installed locally in the venv folder.
+This will NOT affect your system Python or any other projects.